cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Allow layout obfuscation to obfuscate path information in symbols.
 This option is enabled by default when layout obfuscation is enabled.

-When this option is enabled, layout obfuscation will obfuscate path names in exception stack traces, replacing them with the string `"SOURCE"`.
+When enabled, the layout obfuscation feature will obfuscate path information in exception stack traces, replacing path names with the string `"SOURCE"`.

 ### `--fno-obf-source-path`